joshquick/site/pages/ebov/ebov-phylogenetics-sop-1.0.0.md

 fasta-phylip.py new_alignment.afa new_alignment.phy
 ```

 Then build the tree.
-This will use the default nucleotide model (HKY with gamma distributed site rate heterogeneity:
+This will use the default nucleotide model (HKY with gamma distributed site rate heterogeneity):

 ```
 phyml --input new_alignment.phy --datatype nt